NessJade96/Object-Oriented-Programming--Team-Profile_generator/README.md

 Commit 4:
 Updated the HTML (removed the icons because it was breaking the html? might troubleshoot and add back in later).
 Copied the HTML I will be using into the index.js -> and seperated out the Manager, Enginner, and Inter HTML into variables (still need to create variables and call in html to generate the users answers.)

+Commit 5:
+In the index.js file I created functions within the innerHTML to add in the employee cards, depending on what the user inputs.

 ## Heroicons used:

 ### manager: